alexandersoen/csmetrics.org/docs/Overview.md

 From DBLP, we downloaded the HTML file for each conference/journal considered for every year/volume in our data range of interest (2007-2018).
 From this HTML file, we extracted paper titles, and additional information, such as page length, authors, etc.).
 From this list we identified papers, which we defined as full research papers at the venue that were selected through the same editorial process (e.g., submission, peer reviewing, revision, etc.)

 For the conferences, we used section headers in DBLP to filter out workshop papers, demonstrations, tutorials, and everything else other than referred papers.
-The filter that we used searched for section headers and excluded documents with any of the following keywords: ['senior member',"what's hot", "invited", 'doctoral', 'demo', 'demonstration', 'keynote', 'student','speaker', 'tutorial', 'workshop', 'panel','competition', 'challenge'].
+The filter that we used searched for section headers and excluded documents with any of the following keywords: ['senior member','what's hot', 'invited', 'doctoral', 'demo', 'demonstration', 'keynote', 'student','speaker', 'tutorial', 'workshop', 'panel','competition', 'challenge'].
 For the journals, we excluded documents with the following keywords: ['editor', 'special issue','state of the journal', 'in memory'].

 We use the page numbers to further filter short papers -- see [different filtering methods for comparison](#filtering).
-Among the five options, we choose 'Header + Page Num (k)' filter.
+Among the five options, we choose `'Header + Page Num (k)'` filter.
 The minimum page length is 4.

 #### <a name="filtering"></a>Different filtering methods for comparison